 These terms and conditions and the contract to which they apply shall be governed by Scots Law and shall be subject to the non-exclusive jurisdiction of the Scottish courts.

-BY USING THE WIFI FACILITY IN YOUR ACCOMMODATION YOU WILL BE DEEMED TO HAVE READ, UNDERSTOOD, ACCEPTED AND AGREED TO BEING BOUND BY THE FOREGOING TERMS AND CONDITIONS OF USE.
+BY USING THE WIFI FACILITY AND/OR SATELLITE TELEVISION IN YOUR ACCOMMODATION YOU WILL BE DEEMED TO HAVE READ, UNDERSTOOD, ACCEPTED AND AGREED TO BEING BOUND BY THE FOREGOING TERMS AND CONDITIONS OF USE.

 - 13.1 Our Obligations

 Pets shall not be permitted in any Première Neige property, with the exception of those properties which are specifically identified as ‘Dog-Friendly’.
 In such cases, it is the responsibility of The Client to inform Première Neige of their intention to travel with their pet, and have this agreed in writing prior to arrival.